USS Jerauld: Decommissioning and fate

 Jerauld then sailed from San Francisco 20 February 1946 via the Panama Canal Zone for Norfolk, Virginia.
-Arriving 11 March, she decommissioned 6 May, was returned to the Maritime Commission, and was placed in the Maritime Commission's National Defense Reserve Fleet in the James River, Virginia, where she remained.
+Arriving 11 March, she decommissioned 6 May, was returned to the United States Maritime Commission, and was placed in the Maritime Commission's National Defense Reserve Fleet in the James River, Virginia, where she remained.
 Jerauld was struck from the Navy List on 21 May 1946 and finally sold for scrapping 17 May 1974 to Intershitra Corporation, Netherlands, for $771,500.

 Awards

 Jerauld received one battle star for World War II service.